Unstable minimal surfaces in symmetric spaces of non-compact type

-\begin{section}{Unstable minimal surfaces and the Labourie conjecture} After recalling the Hitchin section, we prove Theorem A for $G=\textrm{PSL}(n,\R)$, $n\geq 4$.
-We then prove Theorem A in general and deduce Corollary A. \begin{subsection}{The Hitchin section}
+\begin{section}{Unstable minimal surfaces and the Labourie Conjecture} After recalling the Hitchin section, we prove Theorem A for $G=\textrm{PSL}(n,\R)$, $n\geq 4$, and Theorem 1.1.
+We then prove Theorem A in general and deduce Corollary A. \begin{subsection}{The Hitchin section} Let $S$ be a Riemann surface structure on the closed surface $\Sigma_g$ and let $(G,K)$ be an admissible pair of rank $l$.
+Fix homogeneous generators $p_1, \ldots, p_l$ of $\pK$, and let $m_1, \ldots, m_l$ be their degrees.
+In our terminology, the Hitchin map with respect to the basis $p_1, \ldots, p_l$ sends a $G$-Higgs bundle $(P, A^{0,1}, \phi)$ to